ShaunCurtis/CEC-Publish/README.md

 }
 ```

-This gets and assigns the specific ControllerService through DI to the Service Property [IContollerService].
+This gets and assigns the specific ControllerService through DI to the Service Property *IContollerService*.

 The Razor Markup below is an abbreviated version of the actual file.
-This makes extensive use of UIControls which will be discussed in detail in the next article.
+This makes extensive use of UIControls which will be covered in detail in the next article.
 The comments provide explanation.
 ```C#
 // CEC.Weather/Components/Forms/WeatherForecastEditorForm.razor.cs
 // UI Card is a Bootstrap Card